Hey, your browser is out of date!

 For information about transportation connections when arriving by intercity bus at International District/Chinatown (6th Ave S and S Lane St, Seattle), please see the section on arriving by intercity rail to King Street Station (Seattle).

-Intercity bus services that stop at University of Washington arrive from north, south, and east of Seattle.
+Intercity bus services that stop at the University of Washington arrive from the north, south, and east of Seattle.

-Local connections within the City of Seattle are available within a 10-minute walk from the University of Washington intercity bus stop on Sound Transit Link light rail and bus services operated by King County Metro.
+You can access local connections in Seattle within a 10-minute walk from the University of Washington intercity bus stop on Sound Transit Link light rail and bus services operated by King County Metro.

 Link Light Rail